oNaiPs/secrets-to-env-action/README.md

     secrets: ${{ toJSON(secrets) }}
 ```

+After running this action, subsequent actions will be able to access the secrets as env variables.
 Note the `secrets` key.
 It is **mandatory** so the action can read and export the secrets.

 **Basic:**